Art & Design General FAQ’s

 What are the benefits of a Bachelor of Fine Arts (BFA) degree?

-BFA programs entail 120 or more credit hours, depending on your choice of programs in Graphic Design, Studio Art (drawing/painting, ceramics or sculpture), Fashion Design, Art Education and Arts Management.
+BFA programs entail 120 or more credit hours, depending on your choice of programs in Graphic Design, Studio Art (drawing/painting, ceramics or sculpture), Fashion Design, and Arts Management.
 These programs are designed to be completed in 4 years’ time.
 The BFA degree prepares a student for professional work and further pursuits in a given subject field at the graduate level.
 Intensive study in a series of increasingly challenging studio courses enables the student to be both generally and specifically educated in foundations and upper level subjects.

 Can I major in photography?

 The Department of Art and Design does not award a degree in photography, although we do offer two courses in black and white traditional photography and also digital photography.
 Independent study opportunities are available in either of these two forms of photography, and students are welcome to enlist and hone their digital photography skills in our lower and upper level Web Design courses, in Digital Media Design, as well as in Digital Graphic Design.